-DAYTONA BEACH, Fla., September 5, 2013 – Kathy Murphy, a Master Life member of the Ladies Professional Golf Association (LPGA) Teaching and Club Professionals (T&CP) joins an elite group of her peers as a recipient of the 2013 Ellen Griffin Rolex Award.
+DAYTONA BEACH, Fla., September 5, 2013 – Kathy Murphy, a Master Life member of the Ladies Professional Golf Association (LPGA) Professionals joins an elite group of her peers as a recipient of the 2013 Ellen Griffin Rolex Award.

-“I think Ellen would be absolutely delighted that Kathy has received this award,” said Nancy Henderson, Executive Director for the LPGA Teaching and Club Professional Membership.
+“I think Ellen would be absolutely delighted that Kathy has received this award,” said Nancy Henderson, Chief Teaching Officer of the LPGA Professionals membership.
 “Kathy’s career just about parallels Griffin’s, and her love of the game and dedication to teaching and helping others would make Griffin extremely proud.”

 In 1991, Murphy headed north to teach at Bumble Bee Hollow Golf Center, Mechanicsburg, Pa. (owned by LPGA Hall of Fame Member, Lorraine Klippel) before moving to the Phoenix area in 1995, where she built and ran her own teaching and coaching business at the ASU Karsten Golf Course in Tempe for over 15 years.

 It is during this time that Murphy became instrumental in the development of the LPGA National Education and Certification Programs.
-As lead instructor, she conducted over 100 education and training programs for LPGA T&CP Members.
-She assembled and directed a team of instructors, challenging all to stay current in the industry, and evolved the LPGA T&CP’s nationally recognized -- and now with the 2012 addition of the LPGA Korean Education program, internationally recognized -- LPGA National Education program.
-Murphy is credited with the development, organization and implementation of much of the LPGA’s education and testing programming as well as the supporting materials for these programs that guide T&CP members to become the best teachers, managerial leaders, and coaches in the industry today.
+As lead instructor, she conducted over 100 education and training programs for members of the LPGA Professionals.
+She assembled and directed a team of instructors, challenging all to stay current in the industry, and evolved the LPGA Professionals nationally recognized -- and now with the 2012 addition of the LPGA Korean Education program, internationally recognized -- LPGA National Education program.
+Murphy is credited with the development, organization and implementation of much of the LPGA’s education and testing programming as well as the supporting materials for these programs that guide LPGA Professionals to become the best teachers, managerial leaders, and coaches in the industry today.

 Murphy recently returned to Gettysburg, Pa., and reunited with Lorraine Klippel.
 She is now a Golf Educator at Penn National Golf Inn & Resort as a member of the Bumble Bee Hollow Golf Academy where she conducts golf education programs and clubfitting for golfers of all skill levels, consults with NCAA golf coaches and golf educators and conducts research for personal projects.
 Murphy is also a Volunteer Assistant Coach for the Gettysburg (Pa.)
 Women’s Golf Team and a Contributing Writer/Editor for VISION54®, Scottsdale, Ariz., where she conducts research and contributes written material for education programs.
 Murphy will also continue to serve the LPGA as an integral part of the Research/Education Advisory Board.

 Murphy is a Golf Digest Top 50 Women Teacher (2012, 2010) and a LPGA Top 50 Best Teacher.
 She was listed on Golf for Women magazine’s “Top 50 Teachers” in 2003, 2004, 2005 and 2006 and as a “Top Teacher in the Southwest” by Golf Magazine and Golf Digest.
-In 2001 and 1997, Murphy received the Teacher of the Year Award for the Western Section of the LPGA Teaching & Club Professional membership.
-In addition, Murphy is one of only three LPGA T&CP members to have received both the LPGA National Professional of the Year Award (1988) and the LPGA National Teacher of the Year Award (2001).
-(T&CP Hall of Fame members, Mary Dagraedt and Peggy Kirk Bell, are the two other LPGA members to have received both LPGA National Awards.
+In 2001 and 1997, Murphy received the Teacher of the Year Award for the Western Section of the LPGA Professionals membership.
+In addition, Murphy is one of only three LPGA Professionals members to have received both the LPGA National Professional of the Year Award (1988) and the LPGA National Teacher of the Year Award (2001).
+(LPGA Professionals Hall of Fame members, Mary Dagraedt and Peggy Kirk Bell, are the two other LPGA members to have received both LPGA National Awards.
 Mary Dagraedt received all three – Teacher, Coach and Professional of the Year – at various stages in her career.)

 Past recipients of the Ellen Griffin Rolex Award are: Peggy Kirk Bell, 1989; Linda Craft, 1990; Shirley Englehorn, 1991; Harvey Penick, 1992; Goldie Bateson, 1993; Carol Clark Johnson, 1994; Joanne Winter, 1995; Ann Casey Johnstone, 1996; Dr. DeDe Owens, 1997; Shirley Spork, 1998; Betty Hicks, 1999; Gary Wiren, 2000; Penny Zavichas, 2001; Annette Thompson, 2002; Dr. Barbara B. Smith, 2003; Marjorie Burns, 2004; Pat Lange, 2005; Donna White, 2006; Betsy Cullen, 2007; Lynn Marriott, 2008; Kay McMahon, 2009; Mary Beth McGirr, 2010, Dr. Debbie Crews in 2011 and Dr. Betsy Clark in 2012.

-The LPGA Teaching and Club Professional (T&CP) membership, founded in 1959 has enjoyed an unprecedented rate of growth in recent years and boasts the largest membership of women golf professionals in the world.
-With over 1,400 members, the LPGA Teaching and Club Professionals are dedicated to the advancement of golf through teaching, coaching and managing golf facilities.
+The LPGA Professionals membership, founded in 1959, has enjoyed an unprecedented rate of growth in recent years and boasts the largest membership of women golf professionals in the world.
+With more than 1,700 members, the LPGA Professionals are dedicated to the advancement of golf through teaching, coaching and managing golf facilities.
 Its national member programs include teaching, coaching, business management and leadership skills training and conferences, tournaments, employment services, online education and junior golf programs.
-LPGA T&CP members also teach and support the LPGA's various grassroots programs that are working to increase the involvement of women and youth in golf, as well as contribute to the overall growth of the sport, including LPGA-USGA Girls Golf, LPGA Tour Junior Clinics, the Front Row Experience and the LPGA Golf Clinics for Women.
+LPGA Professionals members also teach and support the LPGA's various grassroots programs that are working to increase the involvement of women and youth in golf, as well as contribute to the overall growth of the sport, including LPGA-USGA Girls Golf, LPGA Tour Junior Clinics, the Front Row Experience and the LPGA Golf Clinics for Women.